jfulto98/Odin-FreeCell/README.md

 Software used:

-Visual Studio Code
+Visual Studio Code,

-Paint.net
+Paint.net,

-RAD Debugger
+RAD Debugger,
 cmder

 Other sources/book references/forum posts are in comments in relevant places in the source code.